 Sensor technologies and measuring principles

-Which sensor technology is right for your application depends on the gases you need to measure, their expected concentrations and other factors such as cross-sensitivities to other gases, ambient conditions and explosion protection.
-With our wide range of fixed transmitters, portable gas detection devices and various sensors, you are able to reliably monitor combustible and toxic gases, oxygen and volatile vapors.
+There are several different factors that influence which sensor technology is the right choice for your application, inluding the gases you need to measure, their expected concentrations and others, such as ambient conditions, cross-sensitivities to other gases or explosion protection.
+With our wide range of fixed transmitters, portable gas detectors and different sensors, you are able to reliably monitor combustible and toxic gases, oxygen and volatile vapors.

 Catalytic Combustion (CC)

-Catalytic combustion, also called heat tone (HT), is a reliable measuring principle for detecting flammable gases and vapors to the lower explosion limit (LEL).
-Two sensors (detector and reference) are connected via a "Wheatstone Bridge" circuit.
-A combustible gas or gas mixture burns on contact with the catalytic detector sensor and oxygen.
-The heat generated during this process increases the electrical resistance.
-This produces a measurable current flow that is proportional to the concentration of the combustible gas.
+Catalytic combustion is a reliable measuring principle for detecting flammable gases and vapors up to the lower explosion limit (LEL).
+Two sensors (detector and reference) are connected through a "Wheatstone Bridge" circuit.
+Any combustible gas or gas mixture will burn upon contact with the catalytic detector sensor and oxygen.
+The heat generated during this process increases the electrical resistance, which produces a current flow that is proportional to the concentration of the combustible gas and can be measured.

 • Sum measurement of combustible gases and vapors